harrisongold1210/proj14610G3/README.md

 Query 5:<br>

-Justification: Having the ability to pull a team captain name based on filters up to the discretion of the data analyst allows dor the ability to improve communication, ensure leadership recognition and improve decision-making by having the information be readily available. <br>
+Justification: This modified query now exclusively retrieves team names containing the letter 'S', without further filtering based on member names.
+By focusing solely on team names, it offers a broader scope of data retrieval, potentially enabling analyses or actions targeting teams with specific naming characteristics. <br>

 Query 6:<br>